eugenesit/gaelsdown/README.md

 `huskydown`
 package](https://github.com/benmarwick/huskydown/blob/master/README.md).

-Using {gaelsdown} has some prerequisites which are described below.
+Using **gaelsdown** has some prerequisites which are described below.
 To compile PDF documents using **R**, you are going to need to have LaTeX installed.
 By far the easiest way to install LaTeX on any platform is with the [tinytex](https://yihui.name/tinytex/) R package: